-We directly employ approximately 3,300 employees, almost all of whom are located in the United States.
+We employ approximately 3,400 employees, almost all of whom are located in the United States.
 Our responsible and respectful corporate culture has allowed us to attract and retain an experienced, talented and high-performing workforce.
-Our five-year average voluntary retention rate is over 89 percent, and approximately 40 percent of the Company's workforce has at least 10 years of Company service.
+Our five-year average voluntary retention rate is over 87 percent (including retirements and terminations), and approximately 40 percent of the Company's workforce has at least 10 years of Company service.

 We recognize the importance of furthering education and development of our employees through the various stages of their careers.
-To that end, we offer free access to a multitude of courses that are designed for personal and career development through an online education platform.
+To that end, we offer free access to a multitude of courses that are designed for personal and career development through an online education platform as well as tuition reimbursement.
 We also invest significantly in the development of our next generation of leaders.
-Over the five years preceding the pandemic, we conducted multi-day leadership workshops designed to educate high-potential employees about our corporate strategy, financial position, asset base and corporate culture, as well as to enhance leadership skills, and we plan to resume these workshops as soon as it is safe to do so.
-We regularly hold workshops with both internal and external matter experts to discuss best practices related to safety, environmental compliance and operating procedures.
+We conduct multi-day leadership workshops designed to educate high-potential employees about our corporate strategy, financial position, asset base and corporate culture, as well as to enhance leadership skills.
+We also regularly hold workshops with both internal and external subject matter experts to discuss best practices related to safety, environmental compliance and operating procedures.

 We are committed to building and maintaining a diverse and inclusive workforce.
-Advancing diversity in all forms is our focus, and we strive to ensure a culture of inclusion in which all employees feel respected and safe.
-To reinforce our commitment, we established Arch C.A.R.E.S, a Company-wide program designed to promote and encourage a safe and respectful work environment.
-The fundamentals of the program are: (C) Courage to stand up for oneself and others; (A) positive and encouraging Attitude; (R) Respect for others; (E) Excellence in what employees do and say; and (S) Safety.
+Advancing diversity in all forms is our focus, and we strive to ensure a culture of inclusion in which all employees feel safe and respected.
+To reinforce our commitment, we established Arch CARES, a Company-wide program designed to promote and encourage a safe and respectful work environment.
+The fundamentals of the program are: (C) Courage to stand up for oneself and others; (A) Attitude that is positive and encouraging; (R) Respect for others; (E) Excellence in what employees do and say; and (S) Safety.
 The program endeavors to further engrain mutual respect as a core value in our corporate culture.